-- 11 a) Write a C program to swap two integers using pointers.
+- a) Write a C program to swap two integers using pointers.
 You have to write a swap function that will accept the address of two integer and swap their values b) Write a program in C to add two numbers using pointers.
 You have to write the fsum() function which accepts the address of two variables and returns the sum of their values to the main function. - 12.
 Write a C program to compute internal marks of students for five different subjects using Structures. - 13.
-Implement the following Data Structures a) Stack ADT b) queue ADT c) Circular queue ADT - 14.
-Write a C program to implement all string operations (string length, string copy, string) compare, string concatenation and string reverse) without using standard string library functions.
+Implement the following Data Structuresa) Stack ADT b) queue ADT c) Circular queue ADT - 14.
+Write a C program to implement all string operations (string length, string copy, string compare, string concatenation and string reverse) without using standard string library functions.b) Write a C program to count total number of yourd or concentration a string.